 Spring is in the air and the outdoors are alluring again…

-We can’t travel far yet but we can enjoy what is on our doorstep so it's time to take advantage of all the wonderful walks, cycles and beauty spots we have in our area.
+We can travel abroad again but why not enjoy what is on our doorstep and take advantage of all the wonderful walks, cycles and beauty spots we have in our area.

 The Cuilcagh Boardwalk

 In the heart of Cuilcagh Lakelands Geopark, the boardwalk has in the last few years become a MUST for your bucket list!

 Locally it is known by different names: The Legnabrocky Trail or The Stairway to Heaven.

 The route is 7 km long.
 The first stretch (5.5km) is a gravel track with a gentle gradient, you then start the ascent of Cuilcagh Mountain.
 A boardwalk protects the blanket bog from that point (in Spring you can enjoy a carpet of Bog Cotton).
 The last steep climb of 450 steps leads to a viewing platform with breathtaking views over the surrounding low lands and Lough Atona at the foot of the mountain.

 The actual summit of Cuilcagh (665m) is out of bounds and only a few hundred meters away.
 The round trip is about 14km and the grade is difficult.
 You need to think about wearing suitable footwear, bring warm clothing as the weather conditions can change very quickly and bring snacks & water.

 The Cuilcagh walk is very different now to the first time Marius took me up Cuilcagh… it was then a very long walk along a river bank and through bog until you reached the bottom of the cliffs.
 For me the walk has lost a little bit of its magic now, and it can get too overcrowded in the Summer but it is much more accessible and the spectacular views at the top are worth every effort.

 Best time is early in the morning or during off peak season.